 What makes this study so interesting..?

-Of course this study has caused quite a stir here at OptiBac Probiotics.
 Aside from the impressive size of this study, there are other factors to note from the results.
-Nutritionist and head of London sales team, Miguel Rodrigues, spoke for the rest of our crack team of nutritional therapists when he commented:
+Nutritionist Miguel Rodrigues commented:

 “It’s fantastic to see such positive results recorded using just 1 billion cultures, and from a single strain of bacteria.
 There's an overwhelming misconception in the industry that the higher the strength, the higher quality the probiotic - and similar myths exist regarding the number of strains in a product.
 This huge study supports our message that getting the right strain for the individual is the most important factor in selecting an effective probiotic.”
 Miguel Rodrigues BSc (Hons), Nutritionist at OptiBac Probiotics.

-In a marketplace where a ‘more billions is better’ viewpoint can often prevail, it certainly was interesting for us to note that it doesn’t always take a massive dose to be therapeutic, as in the study, a dose of 1 billion had the same effects as 10 billion.
-It’s through research like this that we can keep our costs down for our customers by only recommending the amount of billions shown to be effective, not filling our supplements with cultures in an attempt to out-strength other brands!
+In a marketplace where a ‘more billions is better’ viewpoint can often prevail, it certainly was interesting to note that it doesn’t always take a massive dose to be therapeutic, as in the study, a dose of 1 billion had the same effects as 10 billion.
+It’s through research like this that shows that companies can keep their costs down for customers by only including the amount of billions shown to be effective, not filling supplements with cultures in an attempt to out-strength other brands!
 (Incidentally you can read more probiotics myths here in the Probiotics Learning Lab.)

 “The results from the present large study suggest that a ceiling effect exists for defecation frequency and has been reached with the one billion dose of the probiotic strain BB-12” said the researchers.